Steamboats.com is proud to feature the Steamboats Parenting Workshop. We offer resources to help parents raise happy, addiction-free kids.

 There is still a generation gap, but by imagining a different kind of relationship, we can take our mind off the teen's unapproachable, hormone-ridden aura.
 They are, after all, just people like everyone else.
 They may be oozing with attitude, but like everybody else, they usually want love, acceptance, friendship and respect.
 Our young folks are carbon copies of our ancestors.

-Here are some good books on art therapy: Contemporary Art Therapy With Adolescents, by Shirley Riley.
+Contemporary Art Therapy With Adolescents, by Shirley Riley.

 Creative Therapy With Children & Adolescents (Practical Therapist Series), by Angela M. Hobday, Kate Ollier.